Becoming an Employer

 It exists to confirm genuine contractor arrangements, not to repackage employment relationships.
 Tick-box compliance with the four criteria won't survive scrutiny if the underlying reality is employment.

-Once you've confirmed they're an employee, there are three types of employment that exist in New Zealand:
+Three types of employment exist in New Zealand:

 The type you choose must reflect the reality of the work, not the most convenient option.